Kate Nussenbaum

 I am a computational cognitive (neuro)scientist interested in the development of adaptive, goal-directed behavior.

-To investigate these questions, I couple behavioral experiments with computational modeling and neuroimaging in large, developmental samples.
+To investigate these questions, I couple behavioral experiments with computational modeling and neuroimaging in samples of children, adolescents, and young adults.

 I am currently a C.V.
 Starr Fellow at the Princeton Neuroscience Institute, where I work with Nathaniel Daw.
-I recently received my Ph.D. from New York University, where I worked with Cate Hartley.
-Before that, I received an MSc by Research from the University of Oxford, under the mentorship of Kia Nobre and Gaia Scerif, and before that, I completed my Sc.B. in cognitive neuroscience at Brown University, where I worked with Dima Amso.
+I recently received my Ph.D. from New York University, where I worked with Cate Hartley, an MSc by Research from the University of Oxford, where I worked with Kia Nobre and Gaia Scerif, and an Sc.B. in cognitive neuroscience at Brown University, where I worked with Dima Amso.

 Here is my cv.